Synonym(s): Imperata arundinacea, Lagurus cylindricus

 Native Origin: Old World trop. & temp regions (Germplasm Resources Information Network); NatureServe Explorer

 U.S. Present: AL, FL, LA, MS, OR, SC

-Distribution: Cogon grass is distributed throughout the south and southeastern United States as far west as eastern Texas.
+Distribution in Texas: Cogon grass is distributed throughout the south and southeastern United States as far west as eastern Texas.
 There have been reports of cogon grass surviving as far north as Virginia, West Virginia and Maryland.

 If you believe you have found cogongrass, please report this species.

 List All Observations of Imperata cylindrica reported by Citizen Scientists

 A number of native plants should be considered for replanting areas that were infested with cogon grass.
 Each scenario will require a different approach to return an area previously infested with cogon grass to a healthy ecosystem.
 Specialists in cogon grass management should be contacted for assistance.

 An integrated approach to cogon grass management, including chemical, mechanical and cultural methods, is necessary to achieve successful, long lasting control.
 Effective management of cogon grass has been achieved by the following combined mechanical-chemical protocol.
 First, the infested area is mowed in late spring to remove last year?s growth and the accumulated thatch layer.
 About six to eight weeks later, when about eighty percent of the cogon grass has resprouted to a height of 6-12 inches, the site needs to be disced as deeply as possible.
 [Discing may not be possible in all areas, due to the sensitive nature of some ecosystems].
 When adequate regrowth of the cogon grass has occurred, systemic herbicides (chemicals are carried through the plant tissues to the roots) are applied.